galaxyproject/training-material/topics/contributing/tutorials/reviewing/tutorial.md

 - The website builds successfully
 - All internal links (those referring to other pages within the GTN) are valid
-- External links are valid (Travis doesnt fail on this, but can check manually
+- External links are valid
+  - Travis doesnt fail on this, but you can check the job status in Travis
 - There are no broken boxes
-- All contributors listed on tutorial are in the CONTRIBUTING.yaml file
+- All contributors listed on tutorial are in the `CONTRIBUTING.yaml` file
 - All `yaml` files have a valid structure
 - Snippets are correctly formatted
-- Citations used in the tutorial are present in the bibliography (`.bib`) file -
+- Citations used in the tutorial are present in the bibliography (`.bib`) file